holochain/docs-pages/src/install.md

 # Install The Holochain Developer Tools

 <div markdown="1" class="coreconcepts-intro">
-This guide will get you set up with the latest 'blessed' Holochain developer environment on macOS, Linux, and Windows.
-Blessed releases are reasonably stable for daily hApp development, while in-between releases may have bugs or are meant for internal use.
-If you'd like to install an in-between release, read our [advanced guide](../nix/#unblessed-releases).
+This guide will get you set up with the latest Holochain RSM developer environment on macOS, Linux, and Windows.
+Right now Holochain RSM is **alpha quality** and things are moving fast.
+Expect our APIs and SDKs to change and even break your app if you're keeping up with the latest changes.
+If you'd like to install something more stable, read our [advanced guide](../nix/).
 </div>

 ## Hardware Requirements